MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 loses the ability to differentiate between versions of the file.

 note ::
-  should think about using N on the sr_watch, and having multi-instance shovels recalculate checksums so that part becomes easily parallellizable.
+  should think about using N on the watch, and having multi-instance shovels recalculate checksums so that part becomes easily parallellizable.
 Should be straightforward, but not yet explored as a result of use of shim library.
 FIXME.